Officially, Monopoly is a game for 2-6 players, which puts a damper on things if you find yourself wanting to play Monopoly alone.

 You can play Monopoly online solo as well as with friends.

 The Monopoly smartphone app, on iOS and Android, can connect you with strangers if you don’t have anyone to play with.
-You can also play Monopoly against strangers from all over the world with Monopoly Plus, which available for the most recent games consoles and PC.
+You can also play Monopoly against strangers from all over the world with Monopoly Plus, which is available for the most recent games consoles and PC.

-These games will connect you with other online players, so you can play a full Monopoly game.
+All of these Monopoly video games will connect you with other online players, so you can play a full Monopoly game.
 However, if no online players are available, it may instead connect you to an AI.

 Playing Monopoly online can be even more fun than playing the game with your loved ones.
 As you’ll play with a different stranger each time, the gameplay will be a surprise.
 Different people use different strategies, so you never know exactly what to expect.

 In order to play Monopoly online, you’ll need a fairly modern device such as an Xbox One or PS4, or a PC with enough processing power to get through the game.
-You can’t play like this without an internet connection, and you’ll end up frustrated if connections weaken and drop when you’re part-way through a game.

 5. Play Monopoly against the computer